IrieBee/fem-article-preview-component/README.md

 ### What I learned

-* Image stay the same height when make screen wider without overflowing on text -> {max-height: ...rem; overflow: hidden;}
+* Image stay the same height when make screen wider without overflowing on text -> for 'div' where image is -> {max-height: ...rem; overflow: hidden;}

 ## Links